-Weak Form of Market Efficiency
+Weak Form Market Efficiency

-Weak form of market efficiency implies that technical analysis cannot be used to predict future price movements.
+Weak-form of market efficiency implies that technical analysis cannot be used to predict future price movements.
 Technical analysis is the use of past price movements to predict future price fluctuations.
 However, in the weak form of market efficiency, fundamental analysis and non-public information can be used to earn excess return.

 The market seems to be weak-form efficient, because it is not letting Prashant earn excess return by just picking stocks based on some past price pattern.

 by Obaidullah Jan, ACA, CFA and last modified on